 It’s amazing to see that kind of a return, especially given that The Business Platinum® Card from American Express, which has a $595 annual fee (Rates & Fees), offers one point per dollar on base spend.

 This is the only hotel credit card that offers an uncapped annual free night certificate every year.
-The card has just an $89 annual fee, which is even waived the first year.
+The card has just an $89 annual fee.
 For that, you receive an annual free night certificate, Platinum status with IHG for as long as you have the card, and a 10% refund on redeemed points, for up to 100,000 refunded points per year.

 So what makes IHG’s card better?
 As you can see, IHG’s card has the lowest annual fee and also has the fewest restrictions on what properties you can redeem at.
 You’re essentially paying $49 per year for an annual free night certificate, which is an absolute no brainer.